-The next group is N. cyclamineus and its hybrids.
+The next group to mention is N. cyclamineus and its hybrids.

-In the wild state there seems to be one species with no subspecies or varieties.
-N. cyclamineus itself is too well known to need description and while, as I have said, it has no definite subspecies, it does vary a little.
+In the wild state there seems to be one species with no sub-species or varieties.
+N. cyclamineus itself is too well known to need description and while, as I have said, it has no definite sub-species, it does vary a little.
 Normally the trumpet is straight sided, but at times it comes with a rather reflexed mouth, and I have had a specimen turn up which was nearly twice as large as is usual and having a very reflexed mouth and exactly resembling the plant figured in the woodcuts in some of the old herbals.

 N. cyclamineus will thrive in damper situations than any other Narcissi and in such places it seeds itself very freely.
+Most people here will have seen it naturalized at Wisley (Fig. 2).
 Being one of the first Daffodils to bloom in the spring, it is very valuable for the rock garden and Alpine house and is lovely in bowls indoors in the dark days of February.
 The bulbs do not increase very quickly and are rather subject to fungoid diseases, in particular when out of the ground, and it should always be the first to be re-planted.

 N. cyclamineus is very useful for hybridizing, as its seedlings not only have a very beautiful and characteristic form but also almost always have unusual substance.
-The smallest of its hybrids is minicycla, raised from crossing it with asturiensis, and this is a charming little plant.
+The smallest of its hybrids is minicycla, raised from crossing it with minimus, and this is a charming little plant.

-Most cyclamineus hybrids are early flowering, and one of the first to open is cyclataz, a most delightful little thing about 6 inches high - just right for indoor decoration.
-It is cyclamineus × 'Solield'Or' and is, I think, almost the only hybrid with 'Sol.' blood in it.
+Most cyclamineus hybrids are early flowering, and one of the first to open is cyclataz, a most delightful little thing about 6 inches high-just right for indoor decoration.
+It is cyclamineus × 'Soleil d'Or' and is, I think, almost the only hybrid with 'Sol.' blood in it.
 It is a scarce plant in gardens although it has always done well with me: probably owing to the 'Tazetta' blood in it, it would not thrive out of the West Country.